Úlcera estomacal

 A stomach ulcer is a sore in the lining of the stomach.

-The main symptom is upper tummy pain, and it can also cause bloating, nausea, or vomiting.
+The main symptom is upper abdominal pain, often with bloating, nausea, or vomiting.

-Most stomach ulcers are caused by an H. pylori bacterial infection or anti-inflammatory medicines.
+Most stomach ulcers are caused by H. pylori infection or anti-inflammatory medicines.

-Treatment includes medicines to reduce stomach acid, and antibiotics if H. pylori is found.
+Treatment involves acid-suppressing medication, and antibiotics if H. pylori is found.

 What are stomach ulcers?